cesar-douady/open-lmake/doc/src/cache.md

 The reason is two-fold.

-First, if there are, say, 50 users using the cache, there is not real reason to keep more than 100 runs for a given job.
+First, if there are, say, 50 users using the cache, there is no real reasons to keep more than 100 runs for a given job.
 If more than this many runs have been uploaded, Probably that the older ones are now useless.

 Second, the cache must frequently walk through all the runs of a given job (a direct key look-up cannot be used as deps are not always known when the cache is consulted for download).